 However, millennials are only one segment of global consumers.
-Identifying and cate- gorizing groups of customers across the globe according to their common characteris- tics is no easy task.
+Identifying and categorizing groups of customers across the globe according to their common characteristics is no easy task.
 So how do marketers go about segmenting the globe?
 Four seg- mentation criteria used by marketers are:

 Demographic (based on the size, structure, and distribution of a population)